Frequently Asked Questions

 Does Judaism recognize hospice as an option?

 Hospice is not giving up.
 Hospice cares for the whole person — physically, emotionally and spiritually — and provides comfort for your loved one.
 Hospice meets the patient where they are in their disease process and seeks to improve quality of life.
-For these reasons, the L’Chaim spiritual enrichment hospice program is endorsed by the National Institute for Jewish Hospice (NIJH).
+For these reasons, the L’Chaim spiritual enrichment hospice service is endorsed by the National Institute for Jewish Hospice (NIJH).

 How does L’Chaim serve the Jewish community?

-As a Jewish program, L’Chaim creates a culturally welcoming and spiritually uplifting environment for Jewish patients and families.
+As a Jewish service, L’Chaim creates a culturally welcoming and spiritually uplifting environment for Jewish patients and families.
 All staff receive training in Jewish traditions from our Rabbis.
 We honor you and are curious about your spiritual needs.
 Our team has extensive experience and education in meeting the spiritual and/or religious needs of the Jewish community.
 Our L’Chaim team Rabbis are available to counsel patients and their families, provide spiritual support, prayers of healing and music as part of the L’Chaim experience.